meterio/WarringStakes/README.md

 1. Download the latest [desktop wallet](https://meter.io/developers) and make sure you select the warringstakes tesnet.

 2. Prepare host working directory for Meter Docker container It is recommended to have a host working directory for the container to save important keys and block database, so we could retain them in future upgrades.
-We will create a directory called /home/ubuntu/meter-data (you will have to modify accordingly if you have a different directory structure) and map it to the /pos directory inside the container.
+We will create a directory called meter-data and set its path to and environment variable called METER_DATA_PATH (you will have to modify accordingly if you have a different directory structure) and map it to the /pos directory inside the container.

-(**the following instructions assumes the user operates in /home/ubuntu/.
+(**the following instructions assumes the user operates in $METER_DATA_PATH.
 Please pay attention to the parameters in the commands and replace the path accordingly to your environment,  especially the path after -v in docker run commands**).

 If your node has run Meter in the past, please make sure to clean the working directory and remove the container with the following commands.
 ```